AdobeDocs/campaign-web.en/help/v8/call-center/gs-custom-channel.md

 >abstract="The call center channel is now available in Campaign Web User interface.
 This channel refers to a communication method used to manage and track communications handled via a call center."
 >additional-url="https://experienceleague.adobe.com/docs/campaign-web/v8/release-notes/release-notes.html" text="See release notes"

-The call center channel lets you export targeted contact lists for outbound phone campaigns directly from Adobe Campaign Web UI.
-Use it to coordinate calls through internal teams or external contact centers.
+You can, directly from Adobe Campaign Web UI, orchestrate and execute deliveries based on  custom external channels integrated with third-parties.
+The creation of the custom external channel is performed in the Client Console.

-You can configure call center deliveries in workflows or as standalone deliveries, define your audience, and generate customizable export files with all necessary contact and personalization data.
+You can configure custom channel external deliveries in workflows or as standalone deliveries, define your audience, and generate customizable export files with all necessary contact and personalization data.

-This channel is ideal for lead follow-ups, retention calls, or service outreach, and helps extend your omnichannel strategy with personalized voice interactions.

 You can use the call center channel in one of the following ways: